 To remove this association, follow these steps:

 - Go to Webmaster Central.

-- In the list of properties you own, click the Twitter account you want to remove.
+- In the list of properties you own, click the Twitter or Facebook account you want to remove.

 - Under the “Action” column, click Unverify.

-If you receive an error that this entity is already managed by someone else, try signing in with another Google Account.
-If this doesn’t work, check with your team to see who has access.
+- You receive an error that this knowledge panel is already managed by someone else, and you've checked with your team to see who may have access